There are many treatments available that may prevent people from dying. These are often called life-prolonging treatments.

 It helps people, family and others to live as fully and comfortably as possible.

-Care includes medications such as pain relief and sedation but it can also include things such as environment (like surroundings or music), spiritual needs, and social and psychological support, including who might be present to support you through the dying process.
+Palliative care includes medications such as pain relief and sedation but it can also include other important aspects such as the environment you want (like surroundings or music), spiritual needs, and social and psychological support, including who might be present to support you through the dying process.

 Analgesic drugs (painkillers) may also be used.
 They manage pain quite well but they also tend to make people sleepier, feel less alert and even slightly confused.
 This might not be a bad outcome if the main focus is to control pain.
 Other people may prefer less pain control but more preservation of alertness and an ongoing ability to fully interact with staff and family.
-These issues should be discussed with a doctor who can work with you to provide the right amount of medication.
+These issues should be discussed with a doctor who can work with you to provide the right amount of medication, and adjust as needed.

 You can learn more about palliative care on the Palliative Care Australia website.